jadessechan/Sentiment-Analysis/README.md

 * distinguish between positive and negative reviews

 ### Step 2:
-* pre-process the training data,
+* pre-process the training data
 * make 2 BOW models for each sentiment (Counter for python is a handy feature to quickly get a dictionary of *Keys* and its frequencies as *Values*)
 ```sh
 from collections import Counter